"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 "One of the finest criminal attorney's in the big bend area" by Terry B., Past Client

-Any criminal allegation against a child is serious and the effects can be long-lasting.
+Any criminal allegation against a minor should be taken seriously.
 Tough-on-crime prosecutors often seek consequences that will be devastating to a child’s future and may impact educational and career opportunities.
 Juvenile charges can result in a delinquency record and even placement in a facility or state-run program outside the home.

 The Florida Juvenile Justice System originally was created to rehabilitate rather than to punish children.
 However, it still is understandably a scary place for a parent to maneuver on behalf of their child.
-If your son or daughter has been arrested, it is important to hire an experienced juvenile lawyer in Tallahassee, FL, so your child is not detrimentally affected for the rest of his or her life.
+If your child has been arrested, it is important to hire an experienced juvenile lawyer in Tallahassee, FL, so your child is not detrimentally affected for the rest of their life.

 Defense Attorney for Juveniles in Tallahassee, FL